skypilot-org/skypilot/docs/source/reservations/reservations.rst

 Utilizing Reservations
 ~~~~~~~~~~~~~~~~~~~~~~

-By specifying configurations above, SkyPilot will prioritize using any available resources in reservation/block (i.e., consider them as zero cost) whenever you launch a cluster/job.
+By specifying configurations above, SkyPilot will prioritize using any available capacity in reservation/block (i.e., consider them as zero cost) whenever you launch a cluster/job.

+SkyPilot will act as follows:

+1. Query reservations/blocks across each AWS regions and zones to find all non-occupied capacity.
+2. Calculate per-zone pricing with non-occupied capacity as zero-cost and on-demand/spot price for the rest of resources (if any is needed to satisfy the requested resources).
+3. :ref:`Automatically failover <auto-failover>` through different zones based on the per-zone pricing until the requested resources are satisfied.

 For example, if you are launching a cluster with the following SkyPilot YAML: